RonRahaman/look_me_up/README.md

-#Look\_Me\_Up
+#look\_me\_up

 ## Purpose

-These programs are very simple benchmarks for doing stochastic lookups on data arrays.
+These programs are very simple examples for doing stochastic lookups on a data array.
 The key features are:

-- **Simple tool for learning threading APIs:**  We hope the program is simple enough to be a quick and easy introduction to new threading APIs, such as OpenACC and OCCA.
+- **Multiple threading APIs:**  The programs demonstrate multiple threading APIs, including OpenMP, CUDA, OpenACC, and OCCA.

-- **Example for stochastic lookuups:** Most threading tutorials focus on linear algebra applications.
-There are few examples for stochastic lookups, which can pose interesting challenges.
+- **Simple example for stochastic lookups:** Stochastic lookups can pose interesting challenges for multithreading, but there are few simple demos for the problem.

-- **Easily verifiable result:** The data arrays are populated such that the lookups perform a Monte Carlo integration.
-The result should be statistically indistinguishable for any threading implementation.
+- **Easily verifiable result:** The data array is populated such that the stochastic lookups will perform a Monte Carlo integration.
+For any threading implementation, the result should be the same, within statistical error.
 By default, the integral is:

   ![alt text](/img/integral.png "integral")